fxru/pmundaphon/description/pmundaphon.md

 Delineation of _\*a₅_ and _\*a₄_ is difficult.
 In both sets Sora and North Munda has consistently _a_, while Remo, Gutob, Kharia, and Juang have  o/ɔ.
 The only difference is that in _\*a₄_ Gorum has _o_ and in _\*a₅_ Gorum has _a_ and Gtaʔ has _a_ _\*a₄_ and _o_ in  _\*a₅_.

-The set _\*a₅_ cannot be regarded as definite, because set \#0014-3, which establishes the relfex in Gtaʔ and contains a full set of reflexes for all but North Munda, lacks reflexes in North Munda completely.
+The set _\*a₅_ cannot be regarded as definite, because set \#0014-3, which establishes the reflex in Gtaʔ and contains a full set of reflexes for all but North Munda, lacks reflexes in North Munda completely.
 So far (0093), no other set, besides \#0014-3, has an /a/ reflex in Sora-Gorum and /o/ in Gtaʔ.

 ##### _\*kᵊla_ ‘tiger’ V₂ (\#0004-4)